 In addition to craft storage furniture, a craft room needs surface space to work.
 This counter-height industrial woodcraft table provides ample work area for even small spaces.
 I LOVE my table from WWMAKE.
 It is exceptionally high quality, and my table measures 72 x 36 inches – more than enough room to work on most projects.

 4. Coffee Tables

 A coffee table?
 Yes, really!
-I have a coffee table in my craft space for two reasons: first, I can slide storage bins underneath, and second, it is the perfect height to shoot craft video or picture tutorials at a 90-degree angle!
+I have a coffee table in my craft space for two reasons: first, I can slide storage bins underneath, and second, it is the perfect height to shoot craft videos or picture tutorials at a 90-degree angle!

 5. Craft Desks